KevinGitari/Comand-Line-Interface-Project3/README.md

 - **`database.py`**: Handles database connections and table_creation.

 ### License
 This project is licensed under the MIT License.
-See the LICENSE file for detail
+See the LICENSE file for detail.